QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 We'll begin with the timing protocol associated with a Ramsey plan and deploy an application of what we  nickname **dynamic programming squared**.

-The nickname refers to the feature that a value satisfying one Bellman equation appears as an argument in a second Bellman equation.
+The nickname refers to the feature that a value satisfying one Bellman equation appears as an argument in a  value function associated with a  second Bellman equation.

 Thus, our models have involved two Bellman equations: